Phase1es2/ML-Sys-DevOps/README.md

 **Strategy:**
-- Utilize pre-trained models such as ResNet-50 and EfficientNet, fine-tuned on the CIFake dataset.
+- Utilize pre-trained ESRGAN and SwinIR models.
+- Fine-tune models on DIV2K and additional custom low-resolution datasets.
-- Apply transfer learning techniques to optimize these models for detecting AI-generated images.
+- Apply transfer learning techniques to adapt to real-world compressed image scenarios.
-- Train models on cloud-based GPU instances using TensorFlow or PyTorch.
+- Use TensorFlow or PyTorch on cloud-based GPU instances.

 **Justification:**
-- ResNet-50 and EfficientNet are state-of-the-art models for image classification.
+- ESRGAN and SwinIR represent state-of-the-art approaches in super-resolution tasks.
-- Fine-tuning these models on a domain-specific dataset enhances their ability to detect fake images.
-- Transfer learning reduces computational costs and training time compared to building models from scratch.
+- Transfer learning accelerates training and improves model generalization.
+- High-fidelity output is critical for customer-facing applications.

 **Implementation Details:**
-- **Training Duration:** Approximately 20 epochs with learning rate adjustments based on convergence.
+- **Training Duration:** Approximately 100,000 iterations or until validation loss convergence.
-- **Evaluation Metrics:** Validation accuracy and loss will be used to measure performance.
+- **Evaluation Metrics:** PSNR and SSIM scores on validation datasets.

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->